Grantfork, Illinois

 Grantfork is a village in Madison County, Illinois, United States.
 The population was 341 as of the 2020 census.
 It is part of the St. Louis Metropolitan Area.

+History

+The settlement was platted as Fitz-James Crossing in 1837 and recorded as Fitz-James in 1840.
+A new plat filed in 1866 named it Saline.
+In 1870, postal authorities required a different post-office name because another Illinois community already used Saline.
+Residents chose Grantfork to honor President Ulysses S. Grant and to refer to the settlement's location at a fork of two creeks.

+The village was incorporated under the legal name Saline on February 18, 1886.
+Although the post office and local newspapers used Grantfork, county and state documents continued to use Saline until the village's legal name was later changed.

 Geography

 Grantfork is located in eastern Madison County.
 Illinois Route 160 passes through the west side of the village, leading south 6 mi to Highland and north 4 mi to Illinois Route 140.
 Edwardsville, the county seat, is 16 mi to the west, and downtown St. Louis is 36 mi to the southwest.

 According to the U.S. Census Bureau, Grantfork has a total area of 0.38 sqmi, of which 0.008 sqmi, or 2.13%, are water.
 The East Fork of Silver Creek, part of the Kaskaskia River watershed leading south to the Mississippi River, passes through the southeast corner of the village.